yuede/yuede.github.io/_pages/about.md

 News
 ======
 *Mar.
-2021*: Our paper on identifying the compilation provenance of binary code, Vestige, is accepted to ACNS'21.
+2021*: Our paper on identifying the compilation provenance of binary code, Vestige, is accepted to <span style="color:blue">ACNS'21<span style="color:blue">.

 *Feb.
 2021*: Our paper on detecting unknown advanced persistent threat (APT) is accepted to Computer Networks.